dlion/dryrun/_posts/2025-04-11-how-to-use-generics-to-avoid-duplications-and-make-your-code-better.md

 ---
-title: "How to use  generics to avoid duplications and make your code better"
+title: How to use  generics to avoid duplications and make your code better
-description: "I recently worked on a project that had a lot of code duplication due to repeated implementations of the same interfaces.
-I quickly realized it was a great opportunity to refactor…"
+description: I recently worked on a project that had a lot of code duplication due to repeated implementations of the same interfaces.
+I quickly realized it was a great opportunity to refactor…
 tags:
-  - Programming
+- tutorials
 cover: "/assets/images/covers/go_generics.jpg"
 ---

 I recently worked on a project that had a lot of code duplication due to repeated implementations of the same interfaces.
 I quickly realized it was a great opportunity to refactor the code, remove the duplication and make the code more scalable and maintainable.